 - We are respectful to all present in our workplace, including students, faculty, department staff, university employees, guests, and visitors.
 This includes being respectful of the physical space in which we work.

 - We are committed to upholding this Statement of Values as members of this Department.
 We take responsibility for the enactment of the values expressed in this statement by speaking up when it is appropriate and necessary to do so and by maintaining ongoing fora on these issues.

-We share a commitment to maintain a professional, equitable and collegial environment that welcomes all members of our community.
+We share a commitment to maintaining a professional, equitable, and collegial environment that welcomes all members of our community.

 We remember that in addition to this statement of values, students are subject to the University’s Student Code of Conduct and its enforcement protocols, as well as the History Department’s Handbooks for doctoral and masters students; faculty are governed by Georgetown’s Faculty Handbook, which outlines rights and responsibilities, and procedures for protecting and enforcing those rights and responsibilities; and staff are also responsible for following the University’s overarching policies, including the University Code of Ethical Conduct, and are subject to the Professional Code of Conduct as detailed in the Human Resources Manual.

 The Georgetown University History Department supports historical scholarship and the free exchange of ideas.
 Scholarship itself is in many ways a conversation, and often that conversation takes place through conferences.
 Recently, participants, organizers, and university sponsors of the virtual conference “Dismantling Global Hindutva: Multidisciplinary Perspectives” (September 10-12, 2021) faced harassment and intimidation, including multiple threats of serious violence and invasion of digital conference space.
 The History Department joins the American Historical Association (new window) in condemning these and any other attacks that seek to limit conference presentations and participation.